Point of Interest Broker

 Light Curve Features

-Features are derived properties of light curves.
+Features are derived properties of light curves, usually calculated by statistics.

 Depending on the number of observations, certain features may be excluded from calculation if the data is insufficient (i.e., too few observations).